bohnacker/p5js-screenPosition/README.md

 For a quick look on what it's doing see https://editor.p5js.org/bohnacker/sketches/nUk3bVW7b.

+### 1. Download
-1. Download the latest release of `addScreenPositionFunction.js`.
+Download the latest release of `addScreenPositionFunction.js`.

+### 2. Use it in your project
-2. Link to it in your HTML file.
+Link to it in your HTML file.
 It's only working in combination with p5.js.

 ``` html
 <script src="p5.js"></script>
 <script src="addScreenPositionFunction.js"></script>
 ```

+### 3. Initializing
-3. Call the function `addScreenPositionFunction()` after creating the canvas.
+Call the function `addScreenPositionFunction()` after creating the canvas.

 ``` javascript
 function setup() {